gekkoe/sorted/README.md

 Implementation Decisions
 -----------------------------

+### Running the Program
+The Linux executable version of this program is called __sorted.run__ and can be downloaded from the lastest [release](https://github.com/gekkoe/sorted/releases) To see the command-line options and usage fun `sorted.run --help` If it needs to be run on a different platform, the __sorted.jar__ file can be built using `lein uberjar` anywhere within the project.
+This will build a self-contained jar file under $PROJECTROOT/target/uberjar that can be run using the command `java -jar sorted.jar OptionsAndFilesHere` or it can be turned into a GraalVM fallback executable that is smaller but still requires a java installation by using graal's native-image program on the jar file, preferably with the _--initialize-at-build-time_ flag set.

 ### Language Choice
 * Though not stated directly in the specifications, the implication that Clojure would be the best choice here seems clear.
 It is an excellent language for this